 To help prevent damage, try to take small breaks every 20 minutes or so to stretch or walk around.
 Keeping your body active is the best thing you can do.
 The next best thing you can do is choosing a chair that supports your spine.
 The optimal chair will allow you to rest your feet on the floor while supporting the natural curve of your lower back.

 Weekend activities like sports and home maintenance are common culprits of back pain because they are few and far between.
 To help prevent any back pain, be sure to stretch before each activity.
-Another great way to ward off back pain is by strengthening your core muscles.
+Another great way to ward off back pain from these types of activities is by strengthening your core muscles.

 Remember, knowing the common causes of back pain is half the battle.
 The other half is being mindful enough to take all the preventative measures.
-If you or a loved one is already experiencing back pain, please seek professional medical attention.
+For more tips on keeping your spine happy and healthy, sign up for our monthly email newsletter below!